 BAR BIZ + HOSPITALITY

 As entertainment and nightlife go hand in hand, it is no surprise Gisela found herself in the club and restaurant industries too.
 She started working in nightlife as a bartender in one of Bhagwan's night clubs, called "Bhaggy Disco".
 Bhagwan, also called "Osho", was an Indian guru, owning nightclubs and ashrams all over the world.
-By the age of twenty-one , she was the operator of "Rheingold Saal" a very popular nightclub in Europe, still existing today as "Poison Club", hosting nearly 1,000 people on a nightly basis.
+By the age of twenty-one , she was hired by K. Huckenbeck, owner of famous “Checker’s” nightclub as the operator of his new club "Rheingold Saal" a very popular nightclub in Germany, still existing today, hosting nearly 1,000 people on a nightly basis.
 As General Manager, she was responsible for all club operations from hiring and training staff, booking performers and DJs, inventory, and recording the overall daily business transactions and reports.
 At the beginning of her acting and modeling career, she continued bartending at various clubs and restaurants across Europe.
 She began working for Noh-Club, where owner Stefan Hollenberg gave her her very own cocktail bar and invited her to create her own signature drink menu with specialty drinks, and where legendary DJ’s like Sven Väth and DJ Pipi had their residency.
 Upon her arrival to New York City, she worked as a floor manager for hot spot Scharman’s and later Café Noir in Soho.
 She opened and managed Spanish restaurant 1492 on the Lower East Side and bartended at numerous other venues in NYC like Powder, Glo, Plaid, Exit, Spirit, Quo, Show, Output and Cielo, just to name a few.
 In 2009, Gisela was featured in Black Book Magazine for creating a specialty drink for Grey Goose Vodka at Cielo nightclub, and in 2017 she was interviewed by Mix247EDM magazine about her work and life at Cielo.